Cz0112/MA-Thesis-Code/README.md

 # Introduction
-The content in this repository are for Celine Zhang's Master Thesis at the University of Chicago.
+The content in this repository is for Celine Zhang's Master's Thesis at the University of Chicago.
-The dataset utilized in this research was meticulously compiled using web scraping methods from the official Gap Inc. website, focusing on product descriptions to analyze the emphasis on sustainability. ipynb files categorized to men and women are for data analysis code.
+The dataset used in this research was meticulously compiled using web scraping methods from the official Gap Inc. website, focusing on product descriptions to analyze the emphasis on sustainability.
+Ipynb files categorized to men and women are for data analysis code.
 The ipynb file ending with sub is for data scraping code.

 # Code Sharing